robtweed/node-mdb/README.md

 - GetAttributes
 - DeleteAttributes

-None of these APIs currently support the NextToken mechanism.
-All matching records will be returned.
+However, none of these APIs currently support the NextToken mechanism, so all matching records will be returned.
+You may find other missing functionality, but the most common use cases of the APIs should be fully compatible with SimpleDB.

-Select can be used, but the only expression that is executed within node-mdb at present is:
+Select can be used, but the only expression that has been implemented in Javascript within node-mdb at present is:

       Select * from [yourDomainName]

-However, provided you are also running the legacy version of M/DB (ie the MDB.m routine should be present), all other Select expressions can be optionally handled by the legacy version, in which case node-mdb will provide full Select functionality as per SimpleDB.
+However, provided you are also running the legacy version of M/DB (ie the MDB.m routine should be present), all other Select expressions will be handled by the legacy version, in which case node-mdb will provide full Select functionality as per SimpleDB.

-The BatchDeleteAttributes API has not yet been implemented.
+Future versions will extend the capabilities of the Javascript implementation of the Select API.

-Future versions will add these missing APIs and extend the capabilities of the Select API.
+Please report any problems to the M/DB Google Group: [http://groups.google.co.uk/group/mdb-community-forum](http://groups.google.co.uk/group/mdb-community-forum)

-The current version uses HTTP, but could be adapted for use with HTTPS
+Note: the current version uses HTTP, but could be adapted for use with HTTPS

 ## License